illinois-cs418/illinois-cs418.github.io/_assignments/fourCreditMP.md

 ## A Word About Creativity ##

-For the point for creativity, in addition to your scene not being the same as someone else's scene, you should implement some other feature.
+For the points for creativity, in addition to your scene not being the same as someone else's scene, you should implement some other feature.
 Texturing (like the procedural checkerboard in the book) is one option...or image texturing or area lights or rendering meshes.
-Do something that looks good.
+Do something that looks good.You are expected to make a substantial effort producing a unique and interesting scene.

 ## Submission ###